Also referred to as Isopropanol, IPA and Rubbing Alcohol

 Isopropyl Alcohol can be purchased online from Sydney Solvents or you can pick up isopropyl alcohol from our warehouse in Penrith.

 Difference between IsocolTM and Isopropyl Alcohol

-IsocolTM can be purchased from places like Woolworths and Coles and is diluted down Isopropyl alcohol to about 60-70% grade.
-However, Sydney Solvents isopropyl alcohol is 100% making it stronger and more cost-effective as you can dilute it down to suit your needs.
+IsocolTM can be purchased from places like supermarkets and is diluted down Isopropyl Alcohol to about 60-70% grade.
+However, Sydney Solvents Isopropyl Alcohol is 100% making it stronger and more cost-effective as you can dilute it down to suit your needs.